• Skip to primary navigation

 • Slice the apples thinly to ensure they are cooked and tender in the specified cooking time.

-• If you are using foraged blackberries, make sure you have given them a good wash.
+• If you are using foraged blackberries, make sure you give them a good wash.
 Place the blackberries in a colander and wash them with cold running water.
 Gently pat dry with paper towels.

 • If you prefer your fruit to be very tart, reduce the amount of caster sugar in the fruit filling by half to 25g.